![]() |

 Colorful logos related to Valentine’s Day |

-A heart, some sweet words, a pair of doves… have been fully utilized by mobile service providers for the “season of love.”
+A heart, a few sweet words, a pair of doves… have been maximally leveraged by mobile service providers for the “season of love.”

-With the “electronic cricket,” people have been gifting each other roses, chocolates, and even digital “hearts” for Valentine’s Day.
+With the “electronic bug,” people have exchanged roses, chocolates, and even digital “hearts” for Valentine’s Day.

-While last year, value-added services (VAS) for mobile phones primarily consisted of ringtones and information retrieval, this year, these services have developed at a rapid pace.
+Last year, mobile value-added services (VAS) mainly revolved around ringtones and information queries, but this year, these services have developed at a breakneck speed.

-Recently, the Dalink VAS Center, part of VASC Software and Communication Company, has developed a module for “self-creating network logos and image messages” for GSM mobile network customers in Vietnam.
-This module allows customers to freely design images and network logos using pixels and install them on their mobile devices, allowing for creative decoration of their phones.
+Recently, the Dalink value-added service center, part of VASC Software and Communication Company, developed a module for “custom logo creation and image messaging” for GSM mobile network customers in Vietnam.
+This module allows customers to design images and network logos using pixels and install them on their mobile devices, creatively crafting decorative images for their phones.

 …and the race behind

-Currently, the market for value-added services through mobile phones is developing rapidly.
-According to statistics from the Ministry of Information and Communications, the market share for value-added services is becoming increasingly clear and distinct.
-Leading the market for mobile VAS is VASC with a 45% share, alongside Dalink, Alofun, Luckywin, and NetMode.
+The market for mobile value-added services is currently growing at a high rate.
+According to statistics from the Ministry of Post and Telecommunications, the market share of value-added services is becoming increasingly clear and distinct.
+Leading the market for mobile VAS is VASC with Dalink, Alofun, Luckywin, and NetMode holding 45% of the “pie.”
 Following closely are Quang Minh Dec, Shabox, and PM with a 40% market share.
-New companies like Mobicom and Bien Xanh are capturing about 15% of the market.
+Newly established companies like Mobicom and Biển Xanh are capturing about 15% of the market.

-There are currently many VAS providers across different switchboards with varying prices, ranging from 1,000 to 3,000 VND.
-There are main number systems consisting of three digits, including 996, 997, 998, and four-digit systems starting with 8xxx.
-However, with the advantage of being short and easy to remember, the well-invested infrastructure, and the officially supported technical systems from VNPT, the service rates are reasonable, making the numbers 996, 997, and 998 the most sought after.
+There are currently many VAS providers on different networks with varying prices ranging from 1,000 to 3,000 VND.
+Some key number systems include the three-digit numbers 996, 997, 998 and the four-digit series starting with 8xxx.
+However, due to their short and memorable nature, along with well-invested infrastructure and a technical system officially supported by VNPT, the service rates are reasonable, making numbers 996, 997, and 998 the most popular among users.

-According to Mr. Nguyen Ngoc Bao, Deputy Director of Dalink Center, the annual number of SMS messages exceeds 1 trillion and contributes 90% of global revenue from non-voice services.
-With about 8 million GSM subscribers, the domestic market is vast for operators and VAS providers in mobile telecommunications.
+According to Mr. Nguyễn Ngọc Bảo, Deputy Director of the Dalink Center, the annual number of SMS messages exceeds 1 trillion, contributing 90% of revenue worldwide for non-voice services.
+With around 8 million GSM subscribers, the domestic market is vast for operators and value-added service providers in mobile telecommunications.